garrylachman/chatgpt-technology-blog/exampleSite/content/blog/mobile-android-or-iphone.md

 ---
 title: "Mobile: Android or iPhone?"
-date: 2021-08-29T12:00:00
+date: 2021-09-30T12:00:00
 draft: false
-description: "Choosing between Android and iPhone - a comparison"
+description: "Choosing between Android and iPhone: A closer look at the pros and cons of each"
 categories:
 - "Technology"
 tags: